Oil, Industrial, Soy (Partially Hydrogenated ) And Soy (Winterized), Pourable Clear Fry: mL to Grams Conversion

 FAQ

-- Why isn't 1 mL of Oil, Industrial, Soy (Partially Hydrogenated ) And Soy (Winterized), Pourable Clear Fry exactly 1 gram?
+- Does fat content change mL-to-grams for Oil, Industrial, Soy (Partially Hydrogenated ) And Soy (Winterized), Pourable Clear Fry?